 You can use Soundtrax Pro in any soundproofing project from the music recording studio to a regular living room.

-Due to its appearance, it does not only soundproof space but also adds an aesthetic value to it.
+Due to its appearance, it not only soundproofs the space, but also adds an aesthetic value to it.
 It serves two purposes.
-If you are using it for your business venue (e.g. coffee shop, etc.) the clients will absolutely love the ambiance of the place.
+If you are using it for your business venue (e.g. coffee shop, etc.) your customers will absolutely love the ambiance of the place.

-If you are soundproofing a medium to the large music studio, the Studiofoam Metro can be a perfect material.
+If you are soundproofing a medium to large music studio, the Studiofoam Metro can be a perfect material.
 The unique shape of this material has an amazingly positive effect on audio quality.
 This soundproofing foam is intended for serious recording studio situations.
 It’s very effective at reducing noise in a sound booth; however, if price is a serious consideration, you should probably check out other options.